OlofH2/Before-Fab-Academy/docs/Website.md

 The creation of a website

 Understanding HTML+Javascript
-The first assignment was to copy a code from..... and paste it into a NotePad.
+The first assignment was to copy a code from [here](https://www.w3schools.com/html/default.asp) and paste it into a NotePad.
 By saving the NotePad file as a HTML file it opens up as a webpage when doubleclicked on.
 This helped me to understand how HTML and Javascript work.

 Learning about CSS
 The next step was to learn about CSS, or Cascade Style Sheet, and how we can use CSS to control the way our HTML code appears, f.ex. the colour of elements, where text is situated and which fonts to use.
 On this page [here](https://www.w3schools.com/css/css_intro.asp) we could find explanations on CSS.

+Learning about Basic syntax/Markdown
+By reading about what to do and what not to do on [here](https://www.markdownguide.org/basic-syntax/) it helps when writing a Markdown.
+I took another look at this page after some coding and realized that I was not doing everything the right way.
+I should have put a blank line before writing a heading, instead of writing the heading at the top of the terminal.
+I also should have pressed the space button between the hashtag symbol and the text in the heading, instead of not leaving space inbetween.

 Cloning a repository